Intertidal: Chime in on Brunswick’s plans to combat climate change

 If you have some time off over the upcoming holiday, take a few minutes to look at the most recent draft of Brunswick’s Climate Action Plan.
 It’s a lot more interesting than you might think and, while reading the whole 111-page document might be a bit overwhelming, there is a lot to be learned from just looking at the executive summary — enough to be able to provide feedback to the Climate Action Committee before the plan is presented to the Town Council on Dec.
 16. I have written about Brunswick’s Climate Action Plan previously in this column and outlined the basics of the process involved in its creation over the past year and a half.
 One of the major goals of the process has been to gather and incorporate public feedback.
 As such, in this final stretch, the town has put out a public survey, which is open until Dec.
 5.

-Eighty percent of people who work in Brunswick commute from outside of town, which results in another large category of emissions — personal vehicles.
-The Plan lays out a number of strategies to reduce emissions with the goal of net zero emissions community-wide by 2050.

 There is much more detail in each of these sections and also specifics included in the “Implementation Matrix” for those who want to dive deeper.
-There are also a number of ways to provide input at this point including the survey, which can be found at the website references above.
+There are also a number of ways to provide input at this point, including the survey, which can be found at the website references above.
 If you get stuck along the way, you can save your progress and come back to it later, but the whole thing doesn’t take more than 15 minutes to complete.
-If you’re really on a roll, you can dive into the 198 question “bonus survey” with the caveat that you don’t have to answer all 198 questions.
-And, if you’re not into surveys, there is a community forum on Nov.
-25 from 5 to 7 p.m. at Curtis Memorial Library, or you can provide feedback in person during the Climate Action office hours on Mondays, Wednesdays and Fridays from noon to 2 p.m. in Room 217 at the Town Hall.
+If you’re really on a roll, you can dive into the 198-question “bonus survey” with the caveat that you don’t have to answer all 198 questions.
+And, if you’re not into surveys, there is a community forum from 5-7 p.m.
+Monday, Nov.
+25, at Curtis Memorial Library, or you can provide feedback in person during the Climate Action office hours from noon to 2 p.m.
+Mondays, Wednesdays and Fridays in Room 217 at the Town Hall.

 Heading into Thanksgiving week, I’m grateful that we have a process in our town to address some of these challenges and also for the opportunity to provide feedback on the things that shape its future.